 Hidden below the medical-grade silicone keyboard cover is a high-quality scissor-key keyboard with excellent tactile response and a 1M+ lifecycle specification.
 A light touch on the soft and flexible silicon cover is all that is needed to press the underlying key, providing a very similar feel to a standard keyboard.
 According to the UCLH study, 17 out of 20 end users found that they could touch type effectively with the Medigenic keyboard, compared to just 2 out of 20 when using a silicone elastomer keyboard with raised keys.

 Developed in conjunction with the University College of London hospital, Medigenic is the standard keyboard in use across the entire NHS system in the United Kingdom.
-Click Here to read the report.
+Click on the link above for the complete clinical study.

 Winner of a 2009 Medical Design Excellence Award for its contribution to advancement in the design of medical products as it has proven to significantly reduce the risk of hospital-acquired infections.

 Over 8000 Medigenic keyboards and mice currently in use at the Mayo Clinic Medical Centers.

 "Testing of the Medigenic keyboard in the medical surgical ICU at University College London Hospitals showed significant log reduction in bacterial contamination in the range of 0.5log-1.4log (71%-96%) at cleaning alert settings ranging from 1.5 to 12 hours."

 "Since the Medigenic keyboard was introduced, the nurses have had no complaints of typing errors.
 They rave about the ease of typing.
 The keyboards are easier to clean as they have a flat surface.